indika/blog/_posts/2014-01-11-cooking-with-chef.md

 {% endhighlight %}

-This command, takes a secret file, a path to place the bag, a preferred text editor and a source bag.
+This command takes a secret file, the path to place the bag, a preferred text editor and a source bag.
 Notice how this creates the data bag structure for me.

 {% highlight json %}